Classification of Dental Cements

 • It is applied in much thicker layers

-Liners and bases Functions:
+Liners And bases Functions:

 • Protects the pulp against thermal injury, galvanic shock, chemical irritation